DejaVu fonts: Unicode coverage

 DejaVu is a project which aims for complete coverage of the alphabetic scripts, abjads, and symbols with all characters that are part of the MES-1, MES-2, and hopefully MES-3 subsets of Unicode.
 The coverage is already considerable, although some more work is needed to include more hinting rules for clear results at small sizes.
 Some kerning rules are still being developed for the Sans and Serif styles, for fine typography.
 Some work is still also needed to create ligatures in these styles.

-As of version 2.37, it included characters from the following Unicode blocks.
-(The fraction given is the number of characters in each block that are included in the DejaVu fonts.)
+As of version 2.37, DejaVu Sans included characters from the following Unicode blocks.
+(The fraction given is the number of characters in each block that is included.
+DejaVu Serif supports a marginally smaller number of characters.)